-Bill Korn is a seven-time Chief Financial Officer and former IBM executive with more than 30 years of experience managing fast growth businesses, seeking Board of Director opportunities which leverage his proven track record in finance, strategy and operations.
+Bill Korn is a seven-time Chief Financial Officer and former IBM executive with more than 30 years of experience managing fast growth businesses, seeking Board of Director opportunities which contribute his proven expertise in finance, strategy and operations.

-Bill was a member of the National Association of Corporate Directors and has actively participated in over 100 Board meetings during the past 15 years.
-He is currently Chief Financial Officer of MTBC (Nasdaq: MTBC), a provider of proprietary, cloud-based healthcare IT solutions and services.
-He brought MTBC public in 2014, buying three competitors simultaneously with the IPO, and building a public company infrastructure.
+Bill was a member of the National Association of Corporate Directors and has actively participated in over 100 Board meetings during the past 15 years, leading discussions about strategy, acquisitions, raising capital, and financial performance.
+He is currently Chief Financial Officer of MTBC (Nasdaq: MTBC), a provider of cloud-based healthcare IT solutions and services.
+He brought MTBC public on Nasdaq in 2014, buying three competitors simultaneously with the IPO, and building a public company infrastructure.

 Bill worked closely with MTBC’s Audit, Compensation and Nominating & Governance Committees to create Board governance for a public entity, and actively participates in every Board of Directors and Committee meeting.
 He has worked with four of the top audit firms, and has led audit committee discussions at five companies.
 Bill has worked with three executive compensation firms, assisting compensation committees in designing comp plans at four companies.
-He was corporate secretary of Antenna Software, Inc. and director of 13 of its global subsidiaries.
-He was an Advisory Board member of SnapOne, Inc., member of the Board of Directors of iRail, LLC, and a participant and presenter to Boards of Incomnet, Inc., Integrion Financial Network, LLC and Telelogue, Inc.
+He was corporate secretary of Antenna Software and director of 13 of its global subsidiaries.
+He was an Advisory Board member of SnapOne, member of the Board of Directors of iRail, LLC, and a participant and presenter to Boards of MTBC, SnapOne, Antenna Software, Telelogue, Integrion Financial Network and Incomnet.

-As Chief Financial Officer for seven companies, Bill successfully completed an initial public offering, five follow-on public offerings, and has raised over $315 million of capital, including debt, public and private equity.
-Bill has completed 19 acquisitions, including negotiating terms, arranging financing, performing due diligence and integrating teams.
+As Chief Financial Officer for seven companies, Bill successfully raised $335 million of capital, including 11 public offerings, 14 rounds of private equity and venture capital, as well as 8 debt financings.
+Bill has completed 19 acquisitions, including negotiating terms, arranging financing, performing due diligence and integrating teams to reduce costs.
 He has a track record of creating successful partnerships and joint ventures.

 In addition, Bill has significant operating management experience.
 His leadership enabled Antenna Software to grow at an 87% CAGR during his 10 year tenure.
 He served as President of Telelogue, a venture-backed spin-out of Bell Labs that created advanced speech recognition technology; and as Chief Operating Officer of INFONXX, an Inc. 500 company providing enhanced directory assistance services to the wireless industry.
 Bill led INFONXX through a period of rapid growth in which the company doubled in size to 2,000 people over a 12 month period.